Azure Standard Load Balancer overview

 Cross-zone load balancing is available for the backend pool, and any virtual machine resource in a vnet can be part of a backend pool.

 Standard Load Balancer provides multi-dimensional metrics through Azure Monitor.
-These metrics can be filtered, grouped and provide current and historic insights into performance and health of your service.
+These metrics can be filtered, grouped, and broken out for a given dimension.
+They provide current and historic insights into performance and health of your service.
 Resource Health is also supported.
 Following is a brief overview of supported diagnostics:

 Standard Load Balancer supports a new type of rule.